Bizarre [bih-zahr] /bɪˈzɑr/ – very strange or unusual.

-We’d last visited Blissfields as a family in 2015 for the first time and fallen in love with this fantastic little treasure.
+We visited Blissfields as a family in 2015 for the first time and fell in love with this fantastic little treasure.
 After discovering the theme for 2017 was BIZARRE we were all pretty excited to explore what the brilliant Blissfields team had in store.

 Early Entry & Camping

-Although Blissfields offer a letter of excuse for school aged children we didn’t risk taking advantage of the Thursday night camping this year for fear of a school fine.
+Although Blissfields offer a letter of excuse for school aged children we didn’t risk taking advantage of the Thursday night camping this year.
+The fear of a school fine from our local authority who are always keen to make an extra buck was too high with two kids.
 Blissfields runs from Thursday night through to Sunday morning offering a day of recovery and slow packing up on Sunday.
 We arrived after school on Friday and had to hit the road by 11am on Sunday to be somewhere but still managed to pack heaps in.
 As we left on Sunday we noticed a pretty messy campsite beyond the campervan field.
-There are a high number of teenagers at Blissfields and this seems to be a side-effect of the throw-away behaviour of a lot of our youth.
+There are a high number of teenagers at Blissfields and this seems to be a side-effect of the throw-away culture of a lot of our youth.
 Such a shame considering the main festival site is kept spotless by dedicated little picking crew.
+Come of kids!

-Blissfields offer boutique camping options and also an optional ‘Posh Wash’ wrist band for £10.
+Blissfields offer boutique camping options and also an optional ‘Posh Wash’ wristband for £10.
 The facilities across the site are excellent which makes a difference with kids.
 There were no long queues and plenty of water taps everywhere with the bars offering ice if you asked.
-We had a particularly hot one this year so ice and the shade from the large trees were a bonus.
+We had a particularly hot one this year so ice from the bar and the shade from the large trees were a bonus.

 The AIF award-winning Hidden Hedge is the ever popular late night venue at Blissfields and presented plenty of freakish and fantastic entertainment after dark.
 We missed Thursday nights ‘Stranger Things’ presented by DJ Yoda but I caught some top D&B on Saturday with a side show of freakish aerial and circus.
 The kids had a wander around Area 51 early on in the evening and loved all the strange installations including mutant creatures and a torture chair.
 There was even the entire front end of an aeroplane housing the Mile High VDJ Cockpit where I stood mesmerised by the haunting tones of Casey Pearl with Seb Marx.